raresdb/DuckHunt/README.md

     This is an implementation of the Duck Hunt game using the gfx-framework presented in the README inside the folder gfx-framework-master + DuckHunt.

-    My implementation of the game can be found at the path gfx-framework-master + DuckHunt/src/lab-m1/Tema1.
+    My implementation of the game can be found at the path gfx-framework-master+DuckHunt/src/lab-m1/Tema1.
 To open the project, open the main folder in Visual Studio or use the .sln file in gfx-framework-master + DuckHunt/build.

 Gameplay:
     In this game the player has to shoot ducks that come out of the grass(the green field) by